USCbiostats/PM566/website/content/assignment/07-lab.md

 Before applying the functions to extract text directly, it will help to process the XML a bit.
-We will use the `xml2::xml_children()` function to keep one element per id.
+We will use the `xml2::xml_children()` function to keep one element per ID.
 This way, if a paper is missing the abstract, or something else, we will be able to properly match PUBMED IDS with their corresponding records.